7th October 2023 (Saturday) 08.30 .... we've had a lot of overnight rain, it's still raining and

 16.00 A wet day like today is a good day for browsing different News articles.
 For instance, I found out that, in the event of a nuclear war, Australia and New Zealand are two of the countries that would survive the aftermath of a nuclear war.
 This is understandable because most of the ‘targets’ are in the Northern Hemisphere.
 Anyway, this had me reminiscing about my time in the Royal Observer Corps and the underground ‘Elie Post’ in the ‘Pony Field’.

-20.30 For a wee while, late in the afternoon, the rain stopped and the sky looked more promising, but that didn’t last long, and the rain is back with us, for tonight and most of tomorrow morning, if the weather forecasters have got it right.
+the rain is back with us, for tonight and most of tomorrow morning, if the

 22.15 The Elie Royal Observer Corps Post; Anyone coming to Elie and Earlsferry in the last sixty years, must have been aware of the small structure sitting on the field (Pony Field) just to the North of the quarry by the second green.
 We always assumed that it was a relic of WWII when the guns at Kincraig Point might well have been a target for airborne attacks, and Observer Corps were built above ground to warn of approaching enemy aircraft.
 But this is only part of the story as Albert Lawrie has enlightened us.